Hodge theory of Kloosterman connections: L -functions

 \section{\texorpdfstring{$L$}{L}-functions}

-In this section, we compute the $L$-function associated with the motive $\rH_\rmid^1(\Gm, \Sym^k\Kl_2)$ over $\QQ$.
-We first compare, in Theorems \ref{Thm:etale_k_odd} and \ref{Thm:etale_k_even}, the traces of Frobenius at unramified primes of the $\ell$-adic realization with symmetric power moments of Kloosterman sums.
-The results, which largely overlap with Yun's theorem \cite[Th.\,1.1.6]{Yun15}, show that the two approaches yield the same Galois representation up to semi-simplification by Chebotarev density and Brauer--Nesbitt theorems as realizations of two different geometric models.
-In some sense, we replace the use of affine Grassmannians and homogeneous Fourier transforms in \cite{Yun15} with exponential motives and irregular Hodge filtrations, and we obtain an easier geometric model $\KM$ which leads to the motive (compare with \cite[\S 4.1.6]{Yun15}).
-As an advantage, one obtains the structure at ramified primes in the case $k$ odd by applying the Picard--Lefschetz formula.
-In addition, in Proposition \ref{Prop:p-adic_realization} we show that the Galois representations are crystalline at $p>k$ when $k$ is odd (\resp $p >\sfrac{k}{2}$ when $k$ is even).
-We prove potential automorphy in the end.
+In this section, we compute the $L$-function of the pure motive $\Motive_k$ over~$\QQ$ defined in~\eqref{eq:Mk}.
+We first compare, in Theorems~\ref{Thm:etale_k_odd} and~\ref{Thm:etale_k_even}, the traces of Frobenius at unramified primes of its~$\ell$\nobreakdash-adic realization with symmetric power moments of Kloosterman sums.
+These results largely overlap with Yun's \cite[Th.\,1.1.6]{Yun15}.
+Up to semi-simplification, the two approaches yield the same Galois representations as realizations of two different geometric models.
+In some sense, we have replaced the use of affine Grassmannians and homogeneous Fourier transformation in \cite{Yun15} with that of exponential mixed Hodge structures and the irregular Hodge filtration to obtain the easier geometric model~$\KM$ in terms of which the motive is defined (compare with \cite[\S 4.1.6]{Yun15}).
+One advantage of this point of view is that it enables us to determine the structure of the Galois representations at ramified primes by means of the Picard-Lefschetz formula.
+In addition, we show in Proposition~\ref{Prop:p-adic_realization} that the Galois representations are crystalline at $p>k$ when $k$ is odd (\resp $p >\sfrac{k}{2}$ when $k$ is even) and we obtain lower bounds for the $p$-adic valuation of the eigenvalues of Frobenius in Corollary~\ref{cor:Newton-Hodge}.
+We then compute the gamma factor in Corollary \ref{Cor:Gamma-factor}.
+Using the Patrikis-Taylor theorem, we finally prove that the motives~\eqref{eq:Mk} are potentially automorphic in the last subsection.
+Theorems \ref{thm:intro-k-odd} and \ref{thm:intro-k-even} from the introduction follow by pulling everything together.